 To track physical progress, we can measure markers of our overall fitness and wellness, including endurance, strength, and sleep quality.
 Lastly, nutritional assessments such as vitamin and nutrient intake and hydration levels can be helpful to track as they contribute to good overall health.

-3. Mental and Emotional Health
+3. Your Mental and Emotional Well-Being

 Mental well-being is difficult to measure intuitively, making it hard to see the progress we’ve made.
 Some measures to track are our mental and emotional health.
 We can practice stress management skills, develop a daily journal habit, attend therapy sessions, and participate in peer support groups.